vestrada64/WDI-DT-55/work/w04/d4/01-data-structures/01-data-structures.md

 There are some rules a Binary Search Tree obeys:

     1. The values of the nodes in the left subtree are less than the values of the parent node
-    2. The value of the nodes in the right subtree are less than the values of the parent node
+    2. The value of the nodes in the right subtree are greater than the values of the parent node
     3. There are no nodes with the same values

 ## Exercises